 It also includes a number of essential oils that can support digestion and absorption of nutrient.*

-The other multivitamin I use (which I formulated for Thorne Research, along with Mario Roxas, ND), Multi-Vitamin Elite, includes Green Tea Phytosome to support energy and metabolism, Curcumin Phytosome, which supports normal inflammation levels (and a host of other health benefits), and Relora®, a blend of Magnolia officinalis and Phellodendron amurense bark extracts, which supports normal stress levels.*
+The other multivitamin I use (which I formulated for Thorne, along with Mario Roxas, ND), Multi-Vitamin Elite, includes Green Tea Phytosome to support energy and metabolism, Curcumin Phytosome, which supports normal inflammation levels (and a host of other health benefits), and Relora®, a blend of Magnolia officinalis and Phellodendron amurense bark extracts, which supports normal stress levels.*

 Each of these two multivitamin formulas has unique ingredients and properties, so I typically alternate, using one on one day, and the other the next.
 Under times of reduced sleep or higher levels of stress, I sometimes take both.